Daylight Savings Time or Daylight Saving Time?

 Setting our clocks one hour forward in the spring is often referred to as “Daylight Savings Time,” even though “Daylight Saving Time” is the correct spelling.

-Nonetheless, “daylight savings time” is still commonly used, especially in countries such as Australia, Canada and the United States.
-It is likely that the incorrect term “savings” entered the popular vocabulary because it is so often used in everyday contexts, such as “savings account”.
+The terms “Daylight Savings Time” and “Daylight Savings” are commonly used, especially in Australia, Canada, and the United States.
+It's likely that the incorrect term “savings” entered the popular vocabulary because it's so often used in everyday contexts, like “savings account.”

-At the beginning of the DST period in the spring clocks are moved forward, usually by one hour.
+At the beginning of the DST period in the spring, clocks are moved forward, usually by one hour.
 When DST ends in fall (autumn), clocks are turned back again.
-DST does not add daylight but it gives more usable hours of daylight.
-In that sense, DST “saves” daylight, especially during the winter months when the days get colder and darker.
+DST does not add daylight, but it gives more hours with light in the evening.
+In that sense, DST “saves” light, especially during early spring.
 Standard time refers to time without DST.

-The term sommerzeit (summer time) has also been used in Germany to describe DST.
-For example, on April 6, 1916, the German Federal Council decreed that its summer daylight saving time would be instituted in Germany as a wartime measure, starting the last Sunday of that month.
-Germany was one of the first countries to observe DST.
+The term “Sommerzeit” (summer time) is also used in Germany to describe DST.
+The term first emerged as early as 1916 when the German Federal Council decreed that “Sommerzeit” would be used in Germany as a wartime measure, starting on the last Sunday of April.